 Research commonly finds that exposure to an educational program leads to positive changes in participants’ attitudes, but that the effect diminishes over time.
 We wanted to know if that was true of the Scaife program.

-To measure attitudes over time, we compared the students’ AAPPQ and DDPPQ responses immediately after completion of the program to their response given as part of the follow-up evaluation.
+To measure attitudes over time, we compared the students’ AAPPQ and DDPPQ responses immediately after completion of the program to their responses given as part of the follow-up evaluation.
 While recent students were still in medical school, many had moved on to residencies or other roles.

 As soon as they completed the program, their Role Security got high and it stayed high.
 In other words, the students felt a greater sense of responsibility for addressing substance use in their practice after completing the program and this sense of responsibility did not go down after one or even five years.